Mountain stream salamander

-The mountain stream salamander or mountain stream siredon (Ambystoma altamirani) is a species of mole salamander that only lives in central México.
+The mountain stream salamander or mountain stream siredon (Ambystoma altamirani) is a species of mole salamander that only lives in central Mexico.

 Description

 The mountain stream salamander grows to be about 115 mm long.
 Its tail is slender, with a low fin along the top and an even smaller fin on the bottom of the tail.
 The tail is about 50mm.
 The limbs are also slender.
 The dorsal surface and the sides are a purplish-black color, while the belly is a purplish-lavender.
 The chin and lower surfaces of the limbs are clouded with a light lavender hue.
 The edges of the lips, tips of the digits, and the fin on the bottom of the tail are a cream color.

 Habitat

 The mountain stream salamander lives to the west and south of the Valley of Mexico.
 It lives in an altitude range of 2,700 to 3,200 m above sea level.
-This species lives and breeds in small streams that flow through high-elevation pine or pine-oak woodland forests.
+This species lives and breeds in small streams that flow through high-elevation pine or pine–oak woodland forests.
 They can also be found in the streams of cleared pastures.
 Adult mountain stream salamanders live both on land and in streams.